-In today’s new economics of service, it’s critically important to unite employees within an organization so they are pulling in the right direction and consistently communicating and behaving in line with the organization’s brand strategy.
+In today’s new economics of service, it’s critically important to unite employees within an organisation so they are pulling in the right direction and consistently communicating and behaving in line with the organisation’s brand strategy.
 Why?
 Employee interactions create value for customers and deliver the brand promise.
 And because long-term business success depends on providing not just good but exceptional customer experiences.

 Focus on service quality